doublej472/scriptbots/README.markdown

     $ sudo apt-get install cmake build-essential libopenmpi-dev freeglut3-dev libxi-dev libxmu-dev

-To build ScriptBots on Linux:

-    $ cd path/to/source
-    $ mkdir build
-    $ cd build
-    $ cmake ../ # this is the equiv of ./configure
-    $ make

-To execute ScriptBots simply type the following in the build directory:
+To build and run ScriptBots on Linux simply run the batch script:

-    $ ./scriptbots
+    $ . autorun.sh

-If you are running Linux through VirualBox you will need to run this command:
+If you are running Linux through VirualBox you might need to add this command to the batch script:
     $ LIBGL_ALWAYS_INDRECT=1 ./scriptbots

 **For Windows**